-(b) persons not employed by the College holding, or having held, judicial office or being
+- (a) the Visitor; or - (b) a person not employed by the College holding, or having held, judicial office or being a barrister or solicitor with appropriate expertise.

-(4) The person appointed shall sit alone unless he or she considers that justice and fairness will best be served by sitting with two other persons.
+8.4 The Chair shall sit alone unless he or she considers that justice and fairness will best be served by sitting with two other persons.
+The body so constituted shall be referred to as the Appeal Body, which term shall also refer to the Chair in the event that the Chair sits alone.

-(5) The other persons who may sit with the person appointed shall be (a) one Fellow of the College; and (b) one other person judged by him or her to be a suitable person.
+8.5 The other persons who may sit with the Chair shall be

+- (a) one Fellow of the College; and - (b) one other person judged by the Chair to be a suitable person.